Posted: September 26, 2018 Contributor: administrator

 – As aforementioned, your body has to adjust to life off of the pill.
 So hormonal side effects, such as mood swings or headaches could haunt you.
 Side effects like these usually depend on the kind of pill you were on (they’re all different and contain different amounts of hormones).
 If things don’t level out after three months, talk to your doctor to see what options might help!

-- One of the most common uses for the pill is to help with breakouts.
+– One of the most common uses for the pill is to help with breakouts.
 Unfortunately, once you come off the pill, your acne could be out of whack!
 Pro tip: follow your cycle.
-Like we mentioned, if you come off the pill mid-cycle, the side effects can be worse, so try transitioning off at the end of your placebo week!
+As we mentioned, if you come off the pill mid-cycle, the side effects can be worse, so try transitioning off at the end of your placebo week!

 – Most importantly, you can get pregnant.
 As soon as you’re off the pill, you’re no longer protected from unwanted pregnancies.
 Therefore, if you will still be sexually active, you may want to look into BC alternatives!
 But we know life does happen — Ella or e-Contra, emergency contraceptives, are available through PRJKT RUBY and are effective from 3-5 days after unprotected sex.